blin007/game-store/README.md

 - View their account's past purchases
 - Browse an extensive library of games powered by [RAWG API](https://rawg.io/apidocs)

+### What I learned

+- I learned how to implement StripeJS, React Redux, Firebase, and Framer Motion into a React project.
+- I learned how to use Firebase functions to create a Full-Stack application
+- As of now, I am satisfied with the results of the project, but looking ahead, I would like to implement a "Loading" component that is rendered whenever an axios request is made

 ## Technologies 🖥️

 - ▶️ [ReactJS](https://reactjs.org/)